These Mushrooms Are Being Recalled In Canada Because Of Listeria Risk

 A Canada mushroom recall has been issued for a type called enoki mushrooms from the brand Golden Mushroom as of Friday, May 7.
-The recall is due to a potential Listeria monocytogenes contamination.
+The recall is due to a potential listeria monocytogenes contamination.

 According to Inside Halton, Sobeys spokesperson Karen White-Boswell said these mushrooms were sold at Safeway, Sobeys, FreshCo and Thrifty Food grocery stores all across western Canada.
 Spokespeople also added that apparently Longo's and Loblaws don't carry this particular product.

-Health Canada says no illnesses have been reported yet from these recalled mushrooms.
+The CFIA says no illnesses have been reported yet from these recalled mushrooms.

-This article's cover photo is for illustrative purposes only.
+This article's cover image was used for illustrative purposes only.